mdancho84/mdancho84.github.io/_drafts/ggdensity-plot-high-density.md

 I have a companion video tutorial that shows even more secrets (plus mistakes to avoid).

-<iframe width="100%" height="450" src="https://www.youtube.com/embed/jniFFhY41Mk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="450" src="https://www.youtube.com/embed/jniFFhY41Mk" title="YouTube video player" frameborder="1" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # What you make in this R-Tip

 By the end of this tutorial, you'll use of high density regions to make insights from groups within your data.
-For example, here we can see where each  Class of Vehicle compares in terms of displacement and highway fuel economy.
+For example, here we can see where each  Class of Vehicle compares in terms of engine displacement (displ) and highway fuel economy (hwy), answering questions like:

+* Is vehicle class a good way to describe vehicle clusters?
+* Which vehicle classes have the greatest variation in highway fuel economy versus displacement?
+* Which vehicle classes have the highest / lowest highway fuel economy?

+Do you see how powerful `ggdensity` is?

 ![](/assets/ggdensity_facet_hdr.jpg)